Marc Márquez: 2016: Reclaiming the title

-Márquez took third place at the 2016 season-opener in Qatar.
-He won the second race of the year in Argentina, where a mandatory bike swap was enforced due to concerns over the riders' tyres.
-Márquez then put in yet another dominant performance at the Circuit of the Americas, crossing the line six seconds ahead of Lorenzo to take an early championship lead.
-He finished third at Jerez, behind both factory Yamahas.
+The 2016 season looked daunting for Honda, who were concerned about their bike's compatibility with the grid's new Michelin tyres.
+Márquez took third place at the season-opener in Qatar.
+He won the second race of the year in Argentina, where a mandatory bike swap was enforced due to concerns over tyre durability.
+Márquez then put in a customarily dominant performance at the Circuit of the Americas, crossing the line six seconds ahead of Lorenzo to take an early championship lead.
+At Jerez, he finished third, behind both factory Yamahas.
 Márquez's Honda suffered from an acceleration deficit in Le Mans, forcing him to push in the braking zones to fight for a podium place.
 He collided with Dovizioso at Turn 7 and remounted to finish thirteenth.

 Márquez took three consecutive second places in Italy, Catalonia, and Assen.
-Márquez claimed a fourth pole of the season at his most dominant circuit, the Sachsenring.
+He then claimed a fourth pole of the season at his most dominant circuit, the Sachsenring.
 The race was declared wet, and Márquez began the race with a soft rain tyre on his front wheel.
 He progressively lost ground, falling to ninth position after a trip into the gravel trap at Turn 8.
 He then pitted earlier than the rest of the leading riders, gambling on a switch to slick tyres.
 This decision paid off, and Márquez soon began recovering positions from fourteenth place.
 Lapping four seconds faster than the race leaders on wets, he eventually claimed victory with a lead of just under ten seconds.

 Márquez took fifth place at the Red Bull Ring in Austria, third place in Brno, and fourth place at both Silverstone and Misano.
-Márquez proved more comfortable at one of his better circuits in Aragon, where he claimed pole, set the fastest lap, and won the race.
-This victory handed him match point for the championship in Motegi.
-After Rossi and Lorenzo both crashed out of the race, Márquez clinched his third MotoGP title and fifth world title overall.
+At one of his strongest circuits, Aragon, he claimed pole, set the fastest lap, and won the race.
+This victory handed him a long shot at the championship in Motegi.
+Márquez won the race, while pole-setter Rossi and Lorenzo both crashed out of it in a rare double Yamaha DNF.
+Márquez therefore clinched his third MotoGP title, and fifth world title overall.
 At Phillip Island, the newly crowned champion crashed out of the race while leading.
 He then crashed again in Malaysia while chasing the leading trio in tricky wet conditions, but remounted the bike and finished in eleventh position.
 At the season finale in Valencia, Márquez found himself trapped behind Rossi and Iannone in the first part of the race, jockeying for a podium position.
 He managed to break away from them in the second half of the race and began hunting down race leader Lorenzo, but ultimately had settle for a second place finish.